The Role of Your Senior Leadership Team Explained

 Many TXM clients have long term goals when embracing Lean thinking.
 Therefore while you may need to deliver results in the first year to justify your improvement program, always think about the culture and organization that you are trying to build over the longer term of five to ten years.

-SLT members set the culture.
+Senior Leadership Team members set the culture.
 How the mechanism for the new culture works is:

 - The leaders style defines the priorities for the value set.

 - The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with Senior Leadership Team members.